Governor Felix on the take

 - Felix was married to a Jew and interested in the Way, which many people treated as just another branch of the Jewish religion.

-- Felix was genuinely curious about the Jewish religion and possibly considering converting to the faith of his drop-dead-gorgeous teenage wife Drusilla (see note for Acts 24:24).
+- Felix was genuinely curious about the Jewish religion and possibly considering converting to the faith of his drop-dead-gorgeous teenage wife Drusilla (see the footnote for Acts 24:24).

 - Felix’s job security rested on his ability to maintain the peace.
 In this Jewish homeland, he needed to keep the Jews happy.
-“Felix kept Paul in prison that long because it made the Jewish leaders happy” (24:27).
+“Felix kept Paul in prison that long because it made the Jewish leaders happy” (Acts 24:27).

 - Most of the above, plus Felix was a jerk.